 Skip the Sidewalk

-To skip the sidewalk section of our loop hike, park at Glade Pool and make it an an out-and-back hike.
-From the Glade Pool parking area, cross the street and head down the paved path, turning left when you reach the Glade Stream Valley Trail.
-Follow our route in reverse until you reach Twin Branches Road, or an earlier stopping point, then return the way you came.
+To skip the sidewalk section of our loop hike, park at Glade Pool and make it an out-and-back hike.
+Park near the Glade Pool.
+Cross the street and head down the paved path, turning left when you reach the Glade Stream Valley Trail.
+Follow our route in reverse until you reach Twin Branches Road, then return the way you came.

 Reduce or Eliminate the Hills